 But the darling gave no answer, for she had long ago slipped off into Dreamland, and there she remained until the strong arms of Kennedy lifted her up from the canoe and carried her home.

 CHAPTER XXIV.

-Souwanas's Love for Souwanaquenapeke-How Nanahboozhoo Cured a Little Girl Bitten by a Snake-How the Rattlesnake got Its Rattle-The Origin of Tobacco was woven into that of the first little paleface born among his people.
+Souwanas's Love for Souwanaquenapeke-How Nanahboozhoo Cured a Little Girl Bitten by a Snake-How the was woven into that of the first little paleface born among his people.